scottshane/rubiks/README.md

 I would also like to add future branches for React and Angular versions of the same app.

+## running locally
+- on the command line `npm install`
+- on the command line `gulp build`, cancel it when it's done
+- on the command line `npm start`
+- in the browser (chrome preferred) go to `http://localhost:8080`

 ## todo
 - add tests
 - move persistant data out of txt files